DPIPWE/LIST_Tools_ArcMap_Addin/README.md

 # DPIPWE_Tools_Addin#

-This ESRI Addin toolbar provides access to a variety of web based services: theLIST, Google Earth and ArcGIS Online.
+This ESRI Addin toolbar, for ArcMap 10.3 and later, provides access to a variety of web based services: theLIST, Google Earth and ArcGIS Online.
 These services are focused on the Australian state of Tasmania.
-This Addin is provided by [Land Tasmania](http://dpipwe.tas.gov.au/land-tasmania").
+This Addin is provided by [Land Tasmania](http://dpipwe.tas.gov.au/land-tasmania).

 [**TheLIST**](http://dpipwe.tas.gov.au/land-tasmania/the-list)  is a contemporary online service that provides access to integrated land and property information service.
 [LISTMap](http://dpipwe.tas.gov.au/land-tasmania/the-list/listmap) allows users to view and create maps from hundreds of authoritative spatial datasets, and find out more about the information shown on those maps.